Search Intent in Digital Marketing

 We may receive a commission for purchases made via an affiliate link (designated with *) though this amount is not added to your purchase cost.
 GTMM only recommends services with which we have experience & confidence.

-Are your website and digital marketing targeting the right type of keywords?
+Are your website and digital marketing targeting the right type of searches?
 As the customer purchase journey grows more complex, understanding and optimizing your marketing based on user search intent is increasingly important.

 What is Search Intent?